Medical

 - Pay more out of your paycheck

-- The Network plan has a higher premium than the HSA and HRA
+- The Network plan has a significantly higher premium than the HSA and HRA

 The HSA and HRA coverage look similar.
 Are there differences?